1998 J.League

-The 1998 season was the sixth season of the J-League.
-The league began in March and ended in November.
+The 1998 J.League season was the sixth season of the J.League.
+The league began in March 21 and ended in November 14.

 For this year, the division was contested by 18 teams.
 Júbilo Iwata won the 1st stage and Kashima Antlers won the 2nd stage.
 Kashima Antlers won the J.League title after winning both matches in the Suntory Championship.

+Clubs

+The following eighteen clubs participated in J.League during the 1998 season.
+Of these clubs, Consadole Sapporo was the only newly promoted team from Japan Football League.